 One of the essential tools that you have to bring when going outdoors is a bushcraft knife.
 This type of knife can keep you alive while out in the forests despite having a limited supply of food and tools.
 You can use it for cutting tree branches for creating fire and building shelters.
 You can use it for hunting and skinning an animal.
 It also serves as a basic self-defense weapon.

-Best Bushcraft Knife - Our Choices
+Best Bushcraft Knife for Most People

 Now that you have an idea on what to look for in a bushcraft knife, here are 10 knives that you may want to include in your short list: